Skilled Post-Judgment Modification Lawyers in San Jose, CA

 The courts will consider the reasons given for the modification to determine whether to accept or reject the request.
 The courts will generally only accept a modification request if there has been a substantial change in the individual’s circumstances, such as a significant change in income or living situation since the order was given.
 Some post-judgment modifications are emergencies, in which case the courts will expedite the request and may issue temporary emergency orders overriding the original orders.

-Contact a San Jose Divorce Judgment Modification Lawyer Today
+Contact a San Jose Post-Judgment Modification Attorney Today

 If you need to submit a post-judgment modification request in San Jose, The Schoenberg Family Law Group, P.C., can help you with this complex legal process.
 Debra R. Schoenberg is a Certified Family Law Specialist, meaning she has additional training and board certification in family law in California.
 We have more than 35 years of experience representing clients in divorce, legal separation, child custody and modification cases.
 Contact us today for a consultation with our lawyers in San Jose.